 Second stores typically do a fraction of the volume of the original store, and profitability is nowhere close to proportionate—often it’s negative.

-Apparently no academic study has established the reasons for this, so we can guess with impunity: less experience and dedication in store management, inadequate systems for multiple locations, diminished access to information, less decision and reaction power ….
+Apparently no academic study has established the reasons for this, so we can guess with impunity: less experience and dedication in store management, inadequate systems for multiple stores, diminished access to information, less decision and reaction power ….

 We often make these challenges even more formidable by designing second stores as smaller versions of the original.
 The plan of stocking only the top sellers seems logical for increasing efficiency, but backfires when customers bypass the small store for larger selections.